 This partner prefers to halt the conversation and return to it later after reflection and a cooling off period.

-The solution: The hot style communicator fells immense pressure to relieve the tension, but he or she can learn to step back, take a deep breath, and give the other partner time to process their emotions.
+The solution: The hot style communicator feels immense pressure to relieve the tension, but he or she can learn to step back, take a deep breath, and give the other partner time to process their emotions.

 The cold style communicator needs to respect how much anxiety it creates for their hot style partner to delay communicating.
 It can make things much worse if you intentionally hold out too long.

 If you need time to process, acknowledge your partner's need to work it out right away, but let him or her know you need some time.
-Then offer a specific time when you can come back together to talk so you partner knows what to expect.
+Then offer a specific time when you can come back together to talk so your partner knows what to expect.

 As I mentioned before, you both have adopted various ways of communicating based on so many different factors.
 And it’s likely you’ve both adopted some communication behaviors and patterns that are unhealthy for your relationship.

-The goal here is to learn to respect and honor your differing preferences when it comes to communication, while ensuring that you don’t communicate in ways that harm, wound, or offend your partner.
+The goal here is to learn to respect and honor your differing preferences when it comes to communication while ensuring that you don’t communicate in ways that harm, wound, or offend your partner.